Department of Communication Studies

 An introduction to the nature of theory and theory building in the study of human communication.
 Research methods include experimentation, survey, content analysis, and field description.
 An introduction to statistics and statistical tests is included as well.
 Prerequisite: MATH 101 and admission to the Communication Studies major or consent of instructor.
 LEC.

 An examination of dyadic level communication in organizations, with emphasis on contexts of superior-subordinate and peer communication.
 The course also addresses contexts of organizational entry and exit, perception and judgment, information seeking, feedback, and organizational attachment.
+This course also explores social identities (gender, race, social class, sexuality, ability, and age) and the way they are relevant to communication in contemporary workplaces.
 Prerequisite: COMS 310.
 LEC.